zhiyi7/fastify-app/README.md

 By default, the server will log the request and response to console.
 This behavior can be disabled by setting the `fastify.disableRequestLogging` to `true`, or by setting the `fastify.logger`.
 All the settings under the `fastify` key will be passed to the `fastify` construct function.

-### Log request body
+### Log request body and headers

-By default, the server will log the request body.
-This behavior can be disabled by setting the `app.disableLogRequestBody` to `true`.
+By default, the server will log the request body and headers.
+These behaviors can be disabled by setting the `app.disableLogRequestBody` or `app.disableLogRequestHeaders` to `true`.

 ### Send request id header